 Since the start of 2021 we’ve delivered free breakfasts to anybody who needs it anywhere in Hong Kong!
 To request breakfast for yourself or your shelter, kindly email email@example.com or fill in the form on our contact page!

 Although baking, collecting and delivering fresh bread remains at the heart of what we do, the past year has seen us expand our core mission to set up Home Kong Clothing Exchange and create all kinds of hand crafted gifts for our homeless friends, thanks to our growing community of young artists!

 Our cutest project yet saw us collect and donate items you would find in a wash bag to the homeless via ImpactHK!
 Thanks to our incredible community, we collected enough amenities to fill 100 wash bags!
 The stunning wash bags were designed and sewn using recycled cotton by our youngest volunteers: a team of utterly inspiring 7-16 year olds spearheaded by 15 year old aspiring costume designer Mia Shroff!

-We have loads more special events planned for 2022, including a Picnic Project, our Muffin and Gingerbread Runs for the elderly, baking workshops, art and craft exhibitions of our artists’ work and a charity cookbook!
+We have loads more special events planned for late 2022 and 2023, including a Picnic Project, our Muffin and Gingerbread Runs for the elderly, baking workshops, art and craft exhibitions of our artists’ work and a charity cookbook!
 Every cent of what we make is donated to the homeless charities, shelters and refuges we support.
 Follow us for details of how you can contribute or attend!

 We are also setting up our own bijou pâtisserie, where you can order our home baked breads, bagels, muffins and other goodies online and we deliver it to your homes!
 We can’t promise it will be the best you’ve ever tasted, but we CAN promise that everything you eat has been made with love and every cent we make is donated directly to homeless charities.